App-Pricing/react-native-apppricing/README.md

-# react-native-apppricing
+# AppPricing SDK

-AppPricing SDK is an intelligent pricing optimization tool for mobile applications.
+**AppPricing SDK** is an intelligent pricing optimization tool for mobile applications.
+It leverages advanced algorithms to analyze user behavior and characteristics, delivering tailored pricing strategies for each individual user.
+By integrating this SDK, your app can dynamically display the right paywall—whether premium, standard, or basic—based on sophisticated backend analysis.

+Visit the [App Pricing Dashboard](https://dash.apppricing.com/) to manage your pricing strategies or more details.

+---

+## Features

+* **Dynamic Pricing**: Adjusts prices in real-time based on user behavior, location, and more.
+* **User Segmentation**: Categorizes users into pricing tiers for maximum profitability.
+* **Seamless Integration**: Easy-to-use SDK with minimal setup.

+---

 ## Installation

+### Step 1.
+Add the package to your project

 ```sh
 npm install @apppricing/react-native-apppricing